dev-azimjon-tech/health-/README.md

 Contributing

 - Feel free to open issues or PRs.
 When adding features that call external AI or medical APIs, ensure you do not commit API keys or secrets.
 Use environment variables or a local config file ignored by git.

-License

-Add a license file (e.g., `LICENSE`) if you want to publish or share this project publicly.
----